Status and Distribution

 Adult: easily disturbed on warm days and swept from amongst the larval foodplant.
 Comes to light.

-Readily separated from other Aproaerema species with a white fascia by the presence of a similar, usually slightly thinner fascia on the underside of the forewing and a white spot or a broken line on the underside of the hindwing.
+Readily separated from other Aproaerema species with a white, upperside, forewing fascia by the presence of a similar, slightly thinner fascia on the underside of the forewing and a white costal spot on the underside of the hindwing; these features are absent in other species.
 See photograph of upperside and underside of the forewings in the 'Images' section and the comparable markings of A. larseniella under that species.

 The pale fascia on A. taeniolella can be straight or, more often, slightly inwardly curved.